From Supermarket Cashier to Coder

 After hearing about LaunchCode on the radio, my mom suggested I sign up.
 Thinking the organization strictly connected technology related employers with potential candidates, I brushed it aside.
 After all, I was still a long ways off from earning my associate’s degree in software development.
 But then, I discovered that LaunchCode taught a Python class.
 I knew a little bit about Python and thought it was a good language for beginning developers to learn.
 After doing more digging I discovered the class also taught Web essentials.
 Safe to say, I was hooked.

-I applied to LaunchCode in the spring of 2016 and passed the screening tests, which determine applicant’s aptitude and problem-solving ability, not computer knowledge.
+I applied to LaunchCode in the spring of 2016 and passed the screening tests, which determine an applicant’s aptitude and problem-solving ability, not computer knowledge.
 In July 2016, I officially enrolled in LaunchCode’s coding class, which was provided at no charge and came with a bonus: I earned 12 credit hours at my local community college.
 This helped me stay on track to earn my degree.
 (Thanks to the training LaunchCode provided, I don’t need a degree to be a strong performer in my current role with Express Scripts, but I like to learn and finish what I start.)

-LaunchCode’s coding class was intense, and moved at a brisk pace.
+LaunchCode’s coding class was intense and moved at a brisk pace.
 For 20 weeks, I spent six hours a week in class.
 The rest of my time was spent reading assigned materials, watching videos and working on practice exercises and coding assignments.
-By the time the class ended, I not only knew Python, but Java as well.
+By the time the class ended, I not only knew Python but Java as well.
 This allowed me to build simple web applications and successfully write code.

 After completing the course, LaunchCode worked with me to find a job.
 That’s where Express Scripts comes in.